JoinMarket-Org/joinmarket-clientserver/scripts/README.md

 ### genwallet.py

-Non-interactively generate a wallet, giving only wallet name and password.
+Non-interactively generate a wallet, giving only wallet name and passphrase.
 Returns wallet seed as `recovery_seed:`.
 Useful for automating JoinMarket deployments.